korlibs/korge/README.md

   * Live-debug your games
 * 100% Kotlin
   * KorGE is fully written in Kotlin and designed from the ground up to embrace modern and easy coding styles
-* Real native multiplatform
+* Multiplatform
-  * KorGE gradle plugin allows to target each platform natively: JVM for Android, JS for the Web and native code for iOS and Desktop
+  * KorGE gradle plugin allows to target the following platforms: JVM for Android, JS & WASM for the Web, native code for iOS, and JVM/JS for Desktop
 * Quick installation
   * Install the KorGE IntelliJ Plugin or clone the “Hello World!” project and start making your own game in less than a minute
 * Fully productive